clicrdv-admin/omnipay/README.md

 If you try to fill in the payment form, you may notice that you are redirected to your application's 404 page.

-This is because, with the abose configuration, mangopay will redirect the users to the following URL : `GET /pay/my-payment-gateway/callback`.
+This is because, with the above configuration, mangopay will redirect the users to the following URL : `GET /pay/my-payment-gateway/callback`.

 You need to setup a controller action with a route to handle it :